emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌

 ***
-## RedFlix
-### Score 7/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists, but they cannot be synced across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***